Leadership Actualization – Business Intuition – Other Mindfulness Services

 Sure, with enough will power, you might be able to adopt some of the ‘must-have’ characteristics and see improvement.

-But – being able to elevate and inspire others to greater heights starts with elevating and inspiring yourself.
+Being able to elevate and inspire others to greater heights starts with elevating and inspiring yourself.
 It starts from the inside-out.

-Research is exploring intuition’s contribution to success.
-For example, one study found that 81% of CEOs with high intuition scores doubled their business in 5 years, while only 25% of those with low intuition scores did the same.
+Studies have found that the importance of intuition increases for senior leaders.
+One study found that 81% of CEOs with high intuition scores doubled their business in 5 years, while only 25% of those with low intuition scores did the same.

 That’s why leaders who develop their full range of thinking skills lead the pack.
 They’re able to function at higher levels with more dimension and power to make decisions, solve problems and guide organizational change.